GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Benchmarking VLMs

 \subsection{Benchmarking Results}

-Table~\ref{tab:OverAll} summarizes the performance of all evaluated models on three knowledge categories.
+Table~\ref{tab:OverAll} summarizes the performance of all evaluated models on the three knowledge categories.
 Experimental results highlight the following key observations.

-\textbf{First}, o3 achieves strong performance across multiple metrics, consistent with its high success rate in real GUI tasks; notably, in the OSWorld benchmark under the Agent framework category, four of the top five agents leverage o3 (e.g., Agent-S2.5 w/ O3 50-step version and 100-step version, Jedi-7B w/ O3 w/ 50-step version and 100-step version).~\citep{agashe2025agent,xie2025scaling} This is likely because o3 effectively replaces the auxiliary modules that were removed or made optional.
+First, o3 achieves strong performance across multiple metrics, consistent with its high success rate in real GUI tasks.
+In the OSWorld benchmark under the Agent framework category, many competitive agents leverage o3 (e.g., Agent-S2.5 w/ O3 50-step version and 100-step version, Jedi-7B w/ O3 w/ 50-step version and 100-step version).~\citep{agashe2025agent,xie2025scaling} Second, UITARS-1.5-7B, trained on Qwen2.5VL-7B, improves procedure knowledge but exhibits a decline in interface knowledge.
+We attribute this to post-training adaptations for GUI task execution, which bias the model toward end-to-end task completion and reduce its instruction-following robustness on structured QA prompts.
+Notably, UITARS-2\cite{wang2025ui} incorporates continual pre-training to broaden general GUI knowledge.
+This design suggests an explicit attempt to compensate for GUI knowledge degradation introduced during task-focused post-training.
+Third, smaller models retain limited knowledge, suggesting that retrieval-augmented generation or knowledge-base integration may be a viable approach to enhance GUI agent performance.

-\textbf{Second}, UITARS-1.5-7B, trained on Qwen2.5VL-7B, shows improvements in instruction understanding and goal reasoning but a decline in interface perception.
-Upon examining model outputs, we note the following recurring error types of UITARS-1.5-7B, thought–action mismatch where the internal reasoning conflicts with the executed code or selection; weakened instruction following that overlooks visual prompts and answers from prior knowledge; and degraded general perception, with frequent mistakes on basic attributes such as quantity, color, and length.

-\textbf{Third}, smaller models retain only limited knowledge, suggesting that retrieval-augmented generation or knowledge-base integration may be a viable approach to enhance GUI agent performance.